ronaldris21/DB-Nerdery-Challenges/README.md

     d.
 Put your answer here if the transaction fails(YES/NO):

     ```sql
-        --Yes, not enough money for literal C transaction
+        --Yes, not enough money in the account for literal C transaction
     ```

     e.
 If the transaction fails, make the correction on step _c_ to avoid the failure:

     ```sql
-        -- Errors fails were corrected using a EXCEPTION statement
+        -- Errors fails were corrected using a EXCEPTION statement, and reducing the amount of the OUT movement to 500 USD
     ```

     f.
 Once the transaction is correct, make a commit